Nonexistent (album): History

-Critical Reception
+Critical reception

-The album received similar reviews throughout the metal community.
 AllMusic.com wrote "While the term Christian death metal seems like one of music's most comical oxymorons, Living Sacrifice does a decent job proving that the band deserves respect on this, one of its heaviest recordings.", giving the release a 3 out of 5 star review.

 Jesus Freak Hideout gave the album a 3 of 5 review, remarking that "All in all, Nonexistent is worth your time.
 The music is good and so is the message.
 Sure, the vocals can get irritating, but it's comfortable to know that even though sometimes you don't know what is being said, God does and He is being praised."

-Encyclopedia Metallum gave 3 separate reviews giving ratings of 65-99%, making it very split from the fans.
-One said "This album is an excellent piece of death metal, but the production is good and horrible.", the second review stated "This is a borderline solid/crap album from an interesting band, it’s a shame quite a few of its elements are out of place on this album or else it would have scored in the upper 80’s so it will receive a 65% instead.", while the final stated "...Nonetheless, this is some serious class-act pummeling, and the lack of bass is hardly a problem.
-“Nonexistent” should not be overlooked as it is definitely a great album.".
+Jason McLaren for Heaven's Metal magazine praised the 2022 remaster and remix, with improved production values giving "the album the impact it should have always had".
+The album contained every essential part of old school death metal; "the riffing, the production, the sheer sonic brutality", and the band's Christian faith also came through clearly: "that conviction only makes this album more powerful".
+Comparing the album to others, Nonexistent was "one of the greatest records the Christian death metal scene has ever produced" and could be among the "top 10 death metal albums of all time".
+In an overview of all Living Sacrifice albums, McLaren ranked Nonexistent 1st, and reiterated the album's status as "one of the greatest death metal records of all time".

 Track listing

+"Haven of Blasphemy", performed by Mindrage, was track #1 on the 2002 tribute album A Tribute To Living Sacrifice.